-In addition to an annual conference, now hosted in Yountville, CA, Dent works to engage with Denters throughout the year and provide opportunities for them to connect with each other and forge the kinds of connections that lead to powerful collaborations.
-Many Denters will host their own meetups for locals to join, and Dent formally hosts a series of other intimate experiences throughout the country called Dent Dinners.
+In addition to an annual conference, Dent works to engage with Denters throughout the year and provide opportunities for them to connect with each other and forge the kinds of connections that lead to powerful collaborations and new opportunities.
+Many Denters will host their own meetups for locals to join, and Dent formally hosts a series of other intimate experiences throughout the country.

 Through his research and work at Dent, Jason has spent time discussing personal mastery, leadership, and innovation with dozens of entrepreneurs and leaders like Pixar co-founder Alvy Ray Smith, Lynda.com founder Lynda Weinman, The North Face founder Hap Klopp, and Indiegogo co-founder Danae Ringelmann.
 Every year since its founding, at least half of the presenters at Dent are women, earning the conference a spot in the Gender Avenger Hall of Fame.

 The University of Washington offers a major in Human Centered Design and Engineering, and Jason is a part-time lecturer for the HCDE department.

 Jason is a board member for the Hydrocephalus Association, which is dedicated to eliminating the challenges of hydrocephalus.
 He also served as a board member for the nonprofit COFES Institute, which hosts the annual Congress on the Future of Engineering Software.
 Jason is also a writer; his work has been published in Geekwire, Seattle Business Magazine, Crosscut, and elsewhere.